zimoykin/ruby_on_rails_api/README.md

-Create API
+How to create API?

-1 - create api:
+1 - create template api:
 rails new my_api --api

 2 -  Create models